Saran33/Astrium/Notes.md

 # Make data specific to each user
 1. pass data to table:
-- Update script in securitytracker.py >
+- Update JS script in securitytracker.py to use web socket to update table every n seconds.

 # Run server for testing